-Back in January I completed the sound design for a series of 10 second branding idents for the Horror Channel, directed by Chris Turner.
+Back in January I completed the sound design for a series of 10 second branding idents, directed by Chris Turner, for the Horror Channel.
 I'm excited to say that they have now launched, so tune in to see/hear them.
-Sound wise they are a good mix of electronic sound design and foley (thanks to Sue Harding for the fire advice) and I had a lot of fun conjuring up suitably dark sounds on the Buchla and Oberheim OB-6, of which the latter features heavily in this production.
+Sound wise they are a mix of electronic sound design and foley (thanks to Sue Harding for the fire advice) and I had a lot of fun conjuring up suitably dark sounds on the Buchla Electric Music Box and Oberheim OB-6, of which the latter features heavily in this production.

 I had the pleasure of recording on the East coast of Scotland last week for a project for Salesforce Trailhead.
 I used the brilliant Sennheiser Ambeo microphone, which records 4 channels and allows for post processing in to various stereo microphone configurations, binaural and most versions of surround.
 Whilst the technique has been around since the '70s, it has gained in popularity in the VR world recently as the positioning can be linked to head movement within a virtual reality environment.
 It is one of the only microphone systems that records vertical as well as horizontal, and captures a truly immersive sound space.